 A time for thanks

-I want to thank all our Beacon readers and their guests who attended our two 50+Expo events in late October.
+I want to thank the thousands of Beacon readers and their guests who attended our two 50+Expos in October.

 I was especially happy to see so many familiar faces and get a chance to speak with you, catch up on your lives, and hear your views on the issues of the day.